-Bernie Sanders: ‘If People Want A Candidate Who Can Bet Donald Trump, I Think You’re Looking At Him’
+Bernie Sanders: ‘If People Want A Candidate Who Can Beat Donald Trump, I Think You’re Looking At Him’

 — State of the Union (@CNNSotu) August 25, 2019

-Although “electabilty” would not be an issue for Sanders in the general election, according to polls, in order to even have a shot at challenging Trump he needs to win the Democratic primary — and his chances are presently not high, according to a RealClearPolitics average of polling data.
+Although “electabilty” would not be an issue for Sanders in the general election, according to polls, in order to even have a shot at challenging Trump, he needs to win the Democratic primary — and his chances are presently not high, according to a RealClearPolitics average of polling data.

 Since entering the primary race, Biden has maintained a monstrous lead over the rest of the crowded primary field, with support from 28.8 percent of Democratic primary voters.
 As the former vice president’s closest competitor, Sanders currently stands at 16 percent of the vote.

-Some claim that that it is only a matter of time before the Biden “bubble” bursts, however.
-The New Republic‘s Alex Shephard recently argued that that Biden’s lead in the polls is “illusory,” suggesting that the former vice president is essentially a placeholder for most voters; someone they can nominally support based on familiarity until they figure out which candidate best suits their values.
+Some claim that it is only a matter of time before the Biden “bubble” bursts, however.
+The New Republic‘s Alex Shephard recently argued that Biden’s lead in the polls is “illusory,” suggesting that the former vice president is essentially a placeholder for most voters, or someone they can nominally support based on familiarity until they figure out which candidate best suits their values.

 Joe Biden touts electability amid verbal stumbles in important New Hampshire https://t.co/VSf9CwtTHo pic.twitter.com/DVqAuT2els